clemi2408/tsdb_beta/INSTALL_INFLUX_DB.md

 influx setup
 ```

-Than answer the questions, the following values are used:
+Then answer the questions, the following values are used:

 - Username: admin
 - Password: adminadmin